 The submitted work is original and not has been published elsewhere in any form or language (partially or in full).

 Results presented clearly, honestly, and without fabrication, falsification or inappropriate data manipulation (including image based manipulation).

+Table (1): HFU’s Estimated Equations with R2, FZI and DRT.